 From mobile smartphones to self-driving cars, our world is becoming more advanced.
-One area that has seem some advancements but still remains relatively mysterious is outer space.
-Reaching or exploring other planets and the moon has been a rare occurrence, even with all of the technological advances that we’ve seen throughout the last several decades.
+Even outer space is becoming more accessible, with companies such as Blue Origin, SpaceX, and WorldViewEnterprises making space tourism a reality.
+However, one area that still remains relatively mysterious is the moon, even with all of the technological advances the world has seen throughout the past several decades.

 Landing on the moon has been a difficult feat, but it has been accomplished by both manned and unmanned spacecraft.
 The very first nation to reach the surface of the moon was the USSR (now Russia), whose unmanned spacecraft Luna 2 impacted the moon' surface on 12 September 1959.

 While Luna 2 was the first probe to land on the moon, it had been designed to crash-land into the surface (a "hard landing") rather than conduct a soft landing.
 The first successful soft landing on the moon's surface would happen nearly seven years later, when another Soviet craft, Luna 9, touched down gently on 3 February 1966.
 In all, the US and Soviet Union launched a total of 12 unmanned spacecraft to perform scientific operations on the surface of the moon from 1966 to 1976.